cyristo/apifit/README.md

 |200            |10                          |Leanne Graham|Victor Plains        |
 ```

 The first row is the table header.
-We have here the fixture name, and its constructor parameters.
-This test needs two parameters:
+We have here the fixture name, and two constructor parameters:
 * the *host* (jsonplaceholder.typicode.com)
 * the *path* (/users)